ncachanosky/econ-lecture-notes/content/econometrics/04_Classical_Model/Section 2.md

 ### Assumption 6: No explanatory variable is a perfect linear combination of other(s) explanatory variable(s) (multicollinearity)

-The idea behind assumption 6 is that each regressor should have information that is independent of the other regressors.
+The idea behind assumption 6 is that each regressor should have information that is independent of the information included in other regressors.
 Once again, remember than an econometric model is explaining *variations* of $y$ with *variations* of $x_i$.

-To regressors are perfectly **collinear** if their behavior looks the same, even if they have different absolute values.
+Two regressors are perfectly **collinear** if their behavior looks the same, even if they have different absolute values.
 For instance, you include two regressors for income, one in hundreds and other one in thousands.
-These two regressors have different levels even if the carry the same information.
+These two regressors have different levels even if the carry the exact same information.
+There is no point in including these two regressors, one is enough because there is nothing new the second regressor will add to the model.

-Two cases of collinearity is when one regressor is a multiple of another regressor or equals another regressor plus a constant.
+An intuitive examples of collinearity is when one regressor is a multiple of another regressor or equals another regressor plus a constant.

 1. $x_1 = \omega x_2 \\; (\omega \neq 0)$
 2. $x_1 = x_2 \pm c \\;(c \neq 0)$